JoeyShapiro/Cherry/README.md

 dhoulfny validatd all the time. gets annoying. only at end should i save it or not. should i reset. maybe ask

+oh its getting from the message. i thought i added it i will fix it, must be messing up the times

 ## TODO
 - [ ] debug vs prod
 - [x] basic site